debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-device-alarms/monitor-device-alarms.md

     **Alarm** list the name of the cleared alarm you want to investigate, and click **Search**.

-    -\> The last status before clearance of this alarm appears.
+    -\&gt; The last status before clearance of this alarm appears.
 The information to check is:

     | Column                   | Description                                                                                                                                                              |